Courses and Registration

 How to Search for Summer Courses

-- Go to the University of Minnesota Class Search.
+- Go to the University of Minnesota Schedule Builder.

-- Select an Institution (campus) and Summer term from the pull-down menus.
+- Select a campus and Summer term from the pull-down menus.

 - Hit Search.

 - Select additional criteria based on what type of course you are looking for.

 You can find course descriptions in the University catalog.

 Registering for a Course